Definition: RAW; RAW format files; TIFF; DNG; NEF; CR2; CRW

 • Nikon Electronic Format: .NEF

-Conversely, Canon and Nikon have not published specifications for their respective RAW formats.
-These proprietary RAW brands remain under full control of the manufacturers.
-As a result, some applications may not immediately be able to use the format without code libraries supplied under license by Canon or Nikon respectively.
+Manufacturers have tended not to publish specifications for their RAW files and keep control of the format.
+As a result, some editing applications may not immediately be able to use the RAW files in a specific format.
+Code libraries supplied under license may be needed from the manufacturer.

 Advantages Disadvantages